ARMmbed/mbed-os-5-docs/docs/api/nfc/MessageParser.md

 ## MessageParser

 The MessageParser class is an event-driven NDEF message parser.
 This class parses a buffer of data in input and produces parsing events.
-It then forwards these parsing events to its delegate that are forwarded to its delegate.
-MessageParser notifies the delegate notified whenever an interesting event happens during the parsing.
+It then forwards these parsing events to its delegate.

 ### MessageParser class reference